Healthdirect Free Australian health advice you can count on.

 Chemotherapy

-Chemotherapy uses strong medicines to kill or slow the growth of cancer cells, while aiming to cause minimal damage to healthy cells.
-Chemotherapy is used on some types of endometrial cancer and your doctor will tell you if chemotherapy is right for you.
-If you do need chemotherapy, you will need to receive the medicines directly into your vein and you will need several treatments over weeks or months.
-Usually, you can be treated as an outpatient, and you won’t need to stay in hospital overnight.
+If you do need chemotherapy, you will need the medicines directly into your vein (known as IV).
+You will need several treatments, called cycles, over weeks or months.
+Usually, you can have treatment as an outpatient and you won’t need to stay in hospital overnight.

 Can endometrial cancer be prevented?

-There is no way to ensure you won’t get endometrial cancer, but there are steps you can take to minimise your risk, including maintaining a healthy weight.
+There is no way to ensure you won’t get endometrial cancer.
+You can reduce some of your risk factors such as by maintaining a healthy weight.

-Some women with a significant family history of endometrial cancer might consider a hysterectomy for preventative reasons, or preventative hormone therapy.
-If you are considering this, you should discuss the risks and benefits of the approach with specialists in this area, such as healthcare professionals at a familial cancer clinic.
+If you have an increased risk of endometrial cancer, you may consider a risk-reducing hysterectomy.
+This includes if you have a condition known as atypical endometrial hyperplasia or a genetic condition such as Lynch syndrome.
+If you are considering this, you should discuss the risks and benefits of this approach with medical specialists in this area, such as at a familial cancer clinic.

 What are the complications of endometrial cancer?

-If you have not yet been through menopause, your endometrial cancer treatment may bring on menopause quite suddenly.
+If you have not yet been through menopause, removing your ovaries and some other types of endometrial cancer treatment can bring on menopause suddenly.
+If you have had menopause some of the symptoms may come back.

 Resources and support